Course Overview

 All students who successfully complete the course will receive a Certificate of Completion and have the opportunity to request a Syracuse University noncredit transcript.

-- Experience the Environmental and Interior Design program at entry level
+- Understand what Environmental and Interior Design Degree program at Syracuse University offers

 Course Information